 3. Humility: Your teenagers learn an immense amount from you on how to behave in relation to other people.
 If you are humble in your relationships, your teens will start to act with humility as well (Rick Warren explains humility to mean, “It’s not thinking less of yourself, it’s thinking of yourself less”).
 I have a neighbor who is constantly doing small things to help out other people.
 She makes food if you feel sick; she watches your kids for a few minutes if you have to get something done; she asks about that thing you complained about 5 weeks ago to see if it’s better.
 She is constantly thinking of others.
 She is subtle in how she does it, and it is certainly not so people will like her.
 In fact, she isn’t thinking of herself at all.
 She is simply the walking definition of humble.
 As her kids have gotten older they have become more and more kind.
 They are both incredibly sweet to the younger kids on the street.
 They are polite.
 They seem to automatically look for ways to serve someone in the smallest things.
 When they were trick-or-treating last Halloween they both made sure other kids got their candy at the door before they put their hands out.
 I don’t think they are even conscious of their kindness.
 I think it’s something they are learning from their incredibly humble mother.
 These children know how to behave in relation to others.
 Imagine these two when they are teens.
 Don’t you want your teenagers to be like that?
 They are watching what you do, and they are learning.

 This blog isn’t written to condemn you for all the things you’re not doing right.
 It’s tough to be perfect.
 We are all doing the best we can.
 All I’m asking of you is to be intentional.
 Make sure you are showing your children the kind of adult you hope they become.
-Don’t raise your kids by accident because the default is what is easiest, and that is rarely what is best.
+Don’t raise your kids without intentionality, because the default is to let screens and peers raise your teens.
+Instead, I want you and your values to the most significant influence in their lives.

 Helping teens grow and families improve connection,